miayam/miayam.github.io/_posts/2017-05-27-day1-javascript-challenge.md

   document.querySelector('#Snare-Drum')
 {% endhighlight %}

-Here's my stupid JavaScript code...
+Here's my simple boring JavaScript code...

 {% gist miayam/78981e95652fcfc0bda9336a44aa5464 %}

 Until today I have added event listener to `click`, `keyup`, `keydown`, `submit`, and `changed` in my daily JavaScript code.
-Now, I know there are another interesting events can be triggered in the browser.
+Now, I know there are lots of interesting events can be triggered in the browser.
 In my case, they are `animationend` and `transitionend`.

-Here's my stupid CSS code that manipulates SVG image when certain key on keyboard punched.
+Here's CSS code that manipulates SVG image when certain character on keyboard typed.

 {% highlight css %}
   /* It's for manipulating SVG image */